evanx/refile/README.md

 Redis-managed content archiver, suitable for web-scale publishing of slowly changing JSON data, in a simple and robust fashion.

-This service archives JSON documents from Redis to BLOB storage, via https://github.com/maxogden/abstract-blob-store
+This service archives JSON documents from Redis to BLOB storage, as per https://github.com/maxogden/abstract-blob-store

 That collection of JSON documents can be published via HTTP e.g. via CloudFlare CDN using Nginx, or what have you.